jwworth/jakeworth/content/blog/my-annual-review-2019.md

 - Spoke at Ancient City Ruby 2019 about React.js.
 My preparation included some of the most challenging source diving I've ever done.
 My slides are [here](https://speakerdeck.com/jwworth/functioning-in-react-a-deep-dive-into-usestate);
   video forthcoming I hope.
-I'm averaging once conference presentation a year, which feels right.
+I'm averaging one conference presentation a year, which feels right.
 Thanks for the opportunity to share, ACR.
 - Mentored four Code Platoon veterans.
 Proud to have been a part of your journey, Ben, Kyle, Christian, and Hal.
 Good luck out there.